Skip to content

 • kneo_serv major — i.e., introduction of /v2. kneo-client may need a major bump if /v1 is sunset; otherwise it ships a new minor that supports both.

 Within a major, deprecated surfaces keep aliases for at least one minor.
-See docs/dev/contributing.md for the deprecation policy.
+See the API stability contract for the full SemVer + deprecation policy.

 Verifying compatibility yourself